The fullness conjectures for products of elliptic curves

-Let $X$ be a product of elliptic curves over a field $k$.
+We shall be concerned here with the case where $X$ a product of elliptic curves.
 If $k=\C$, the Hodge conjecture is known for $X$: this is attributed to Tate (unpublished) by Grothendieck in \cite[\S 3 c)]{grhodge}; a full proof was given by Imai in \cite{imai}.

-Let $\ell$ be a prime number invertible in $k$.
-The Tate conjecture for $\ell$-adic cohomology is known for $X$ in the following cases:
+Let $\ell$ be a prime number invertible in $k$, assumed to be finitely generated.
+The Tate conjecture for $\ell$-adic cohomology is known for $X$ in the following cases given in chronological order: